 3. Understand Why People Hire Copywriters

 Think of the millions of brands out there.

 They all need to communicate ‘effectively’ with their customers, using ‘words’, that give a clear message and inspire action.

 The list is endless.

-And this ‘word’ endless need by companies can result in great financial compensation.
+And this endless brand ‘word’ need, can result in great financial compensation.

-But firstly, you must be prepared to build relationships within these companies.
+But firstly, you must be prepared to build relationships with these brands.

 - Frame something.

 Because by doing this (according to Scientific American), you are: